openconfig/reference/rpc/gnmi/gnmi-specification.md

 setting of True and the configuration of `c` MUST be deleted from the tree, and returned to its original un-configured setting.

-`replace` MUST not be used as a way to delete configuration by being supplied with a null or invalid value.
+`replace` MUST not be used as a way to delete configuration at the path specified by being supplied with a null or invalid value.
 For example, if the boolean `b` is provided a `nil` value instead of a boolean value, the target MUST reject this operation by returning `INVALID_ARGUMENT`.

 For `update` operations, only the value of those data elements that are specified explicitly should be treated as changed.